dkarunakaran/carnd-behavioral-cloning-p3/README.md

 ## Overview

 This is the third project of the Udacity Selfdriving Car nanodegree.The project is about to train the car to almost go around the track.
-I have used modified NVIDIA architecture and different data augumentation technique to train the model.
+I have used modified NVIDIA architecture and different data augumentation techniques to train the model.

 The project has following files:
 * model.py
 * drive.py
 * model.h5
-* video.mp4 (a video recording of your vehicle driving autonomously around the track)
+* video.mp4 (a video recording of the vehicle driving autonomously around the track)

 ## Explanation